isl-org/OpenBot/policy/README.md

 - Numpy
 - PIL

+NOTES:
+- Whenever you want to run the Jupyter notebook you need the active the environment first: `conda activate openbot`
-If you want to use tensorflow=2.2.0 you may need to pass the custom metrics as custom objects dictionary.
+- If you want to use tensorflow=2.2.0 you may need to pass the custom metrics as custom objects dictionary.
 (See this [issue](https://github.com/intel-isl/OpenBot/issues/39).)
+- If your tensorflow import does not work, try installing via `pip install tensorflow --user`.
+(See this [issue](https://github.com/intel-isl/OpenBot/issues/98).)

 ### Jupyter Notebook